oravapw/mylan/README.md

 This assumes you want to use the Docker-embedded mysql version, which is the easiest way to get started.

-1. "cp docker-compose-int-mysql.yml docker-compose.yml"

-1. Run "rails credentials:edit --environment development".
-This will display the development credentials settings, because here we actually include the secret key (config/credentials/development.key) in source control.
-All those credentials are for private sandboxed Docker development environment, so it is more convenient this way.
-Keep this editor window open for reference.

-2. If you want to deploy to production, you'll need to set up production credentials.
-Remove config/credentials/production.yml.enc and run "rails credentials:edit --environment production".
-This will produce a new credentials file, with newly generated secret key base.
-Copy over the configuration from the development configuration (except secret_key_base), and change credentials to something suitable for production.
-You can skip this step if only running in development mode.
-Production deployment via Capistrano is included here, but I am not going to be covering that here.

-3. "bundle install; yarn install"
+1. "bundle install; yarn install"

-4. Run "make build", this will build & load the Docker images.
+2. Run "make build", this will build & load the Docker images.

-5. Run "docker compose up", this should start up the web and db containers.
+3. Run "docker compose up", this should start up the web and db containers.
 Mariadb will create a new empty database on first run.

-6. Once Docker Compose has started up everything, run "make dbroot" and then run the following SQL (this sets up according to development credentials as shown in step 1).
+3. Once Docker Compose has started up everything, run "make dbroot" and then run the following SQL (this sets up according to development credentials as shown in step 1).

 ```
-CREATE DATABASE ecdata_dev;
 CREATE DATABASE mylan_dev;
 CREATE DATABASE mylan_test;
 CREATE USER mylan@'%' IDENTIFIED BY 'mylan';
 GRANT ALL ON *.* TO mylan@'%';
 ```

-7. Run "make migrate".
+4. Run "make migrate".
 If everything is set up correctly, this should connect to the web container and run "rake db:migrate" there, connecting to the database in the "db" container.

+5. Shut down the docker compose instance.

+8. Run "./bin/dev".
+This (re)starts docker compose along with
-8. Run "./bin/dev" on another terminal to get on-the-fly compilation of CSS and Javascript when those change.
+on-the-fly compilation of CSS and Javascript when those change.

 9. Connect to localhost:3000, where you should see the app login screen.
-Type in login credentials as shown in step 1, and you should see the main overview tab.
+Type in login credentials (see below), and you should see the main overview tab.

+## Credentials

+To see credentials, run "rails credentials:edit --environment development".
+This will display the development credentials settings, because here we actually include the secret key (config/credentials/development.key) in source control.
+All those credentials are for private sandboxed Docker development environment, so it is more convenient this way.
+Keep this editor window open for reference.

+If you want to deploy to production, you'll need to set up production credentials.
+Remove config/credentials/production.yml.enc and run "rails credentials:edit --environment production".
+This will produce a new credentials file, with newly generated secret key base.
+Copy over the configuration from the development configuration (except secret_key_base), and change credentials to something suitable for production.
+You can skip this step if only running in development mode.
+Production deployment via Capistrano is included here, but I am not going to be covering that here.